rajkumqr/tutedudeproject/README.md

 - Subtraction
 - Multiplication
 - Division
-- # Python Assignment 2
+# Python Assignment – Greeting Program

+Author: Raj Kumar

+This program:
-- 1. Takes a user's first name and last name as input.
+1. Takes user's first name and last name as input.
-2. Concatenates the first name and last name into a full name.
+2. Combines them into a full name.
 3. Prints a personalized greeting message using the full name.